-Dr Nelson is the Pathway Leader for the Physiology & Pharmacology pathway within the BSc (Hons) Biological Sciences degree.
-He is the Module Leader for:
+Dr Nelson is a Senior Lecturer in Pharmacology, who teaches on several modules within undergraduate and postgraduate Bioscience courses.
+He is the Pathway Leader for the Physiology & Pharmacology pathway within the BSc (Hons) Biological Sciences degree.
+He is also the Module Leader for the following modules:

 Dr Nelson has peer reviewed papers for international scientific journals including the British Journal of Pharmacology, Biochemical Pharmacology, and the Journal of Pharmacology and Experimental Therapeutics.

 Sponsors and collaborators

 Current and recent research is being conducted with the support of The Physiological Society and in collaboration with researchers at the University of Leicester and University of Nottingham.

 Differential regulation of β2-adrenoceptor and adenosine A2B receptor signalling by GRK and arrestin proteins in arterial smooth muscle.
 Nash, CA, Nelson, CP, Mistry, R, Moeller-Olsen, C, Christofidou, E, Challiss, RAJ, Willets, JM, Cellular Signalling, 2018, 51: 86-98

 Role of transglutaminase 2 in A1 adenosine receptor- and β2-adrenoceptor-mediated pharmacological pre- and post-conditioning against hypoxia-reoxygenation-induced cell death in H9c2 cells.
 Vyas FS, Nelson CP, Dickenson JM, Eur J. Pharmacol, 2018, 819:144-160